maudinski/Klog/README.md

 # Klog
 This is the source code for Klog, a raspberry-pi-powered, hardware keylogging keyboard.
+Comes with tool that takes the outputted keystrokes and pattern matches for possible username/password pairs.

 Keyboard source files have been lost.